-Emily worked various positions on the DFW Conference Committee before accepting the role of Director, which is by far her favorite.
-She is working on her third novel and is always looking for ways to connect and inspire others.
+Jennifer worked various positions on the DFW Conference Committee before accepting the role of Director.
+She is a grand star of the local theater and is always looking for ways to connect and inspire others.

 Shawna Smith, Treasurer

 Tex Thompson, Editor

 Arianne “Tex” Thompson is a home-grown DFWcon success story.
 At the 2012 conference, she met Jennie Goloboy of Red Sofa Literary.
 In 2013, Tex and Jennie sold her first two novels to Solaris.
 2014 saw the publication of her debut novel: One Night in Sixes, the first book in a cowboys-and-fishmen “rural fantasy” series.
 Now serving as DFWcon’s editor and wielding the fastest red pen this side of the Pecos River, Tex has since made it her mission to help other writers achieve their goals – one misplaced modifier at a time.